 There’s also new Brembo Stylema calipers, first seen this year on the Ducati Panigale V4.
 Lighter and more rigid than any other superbike caliper on the market, they offer class-leading power – which will be needed, as we suspect the bike won’t be any lighter than the genuine 260kg kerb weight of the previous model.
 It also boasts new Bridgestone RS11 tyres, while retaining the Öhlins TTX36 shock introduced in 2017.

 The 2019 H2 has new instrument panel, too, inspired by the cluster on the H2 SX.
-For the first time it features a TFT dash, plus the smartphone connectivity allowing you to monitor battery condition, fuel level, service intervals and gives a riding log, too.
+For the first time it features a TFT dash, plus smartphone connectivity - allowing you to monitor battery condition, fuel level, service intervals and log your riding

 The ability to heal itself